 We depend entirely on donations of groceries, personal care and cleaning items for the Pantry.
 Monetary donations allow us to buy perishables such as meat, produce and dairy products, in addition to basic groceries, as needed.
 The Thrift Shop accepts contributions of clean, gently used or new clothing, books and household items.
 All proceeds from Thrift Shop sales are used to defray the Pantry’s operating expenses and purchase groceries as needed.

 Volunteers are on hand to make appointments and assist in food selection.
 Throughout the day, you can see they are busily unpacking and sorting boxes of food, filling the shelves, and clearing out expired donations.
 Some even make trips to local food stores to purchase meat, milk, eggs and other necessities.
 The Pantry provides reusable grocery bags, and volunteers will even carry bags out to clients’ cars after shopping trips are done.

 Over 100 volunteers currently work in the Pantry and Thrift Shop – but we always need more!

 Volunteers bring their special talents to the Thrift Shop.
 For example, one volunteer with a background in store merchandising has redesigned window and shelf displays to give them a more professional look.
 Another brings her experience for advertising and marketing, and a third has created beautiful signs for displays throughout the shop.
-[LINK TO: Volunteers page]
+Volunteer with us!

 During holiday seasons, and at other times as needs arise, Open Cupboard Food Pantry creates special programs.
 These include our Adopt a Family program of food baskets that individuals and groups fill from a recommended list of shelf-stable foods and beverages, as well as our Snowman Giving Tree in December, which is decorated with removable snowman “ornaments” that list the ages of children whose families are Food Pantry clients.